Queror254/python-ticket-scraper/README.md

-# TicketScraper
+# PythonTicketScraper

 ## Overview

-TicketScraper is a web scraping project designed to extract information about concerts and artists from the Gametime website.
+PythonTicketScraper is a web scraping project designed to extract information about concerts and artists from the Gametime website.
 The project aims to provide a simple and efficient way to gather data about upcoming concerts and artist tickets.

 ## Features